DmitryKozhin/EmployeeClient/README.md

 # EmployeeClient
 This repositiry contains desktop client for showing employees and them skills.
-(Implement on avaloniaui)
+(Implement with help avaloniaui)